Health and Emission Hazards of Dusts from Thermal Spray Processes

 - Cold spray

-The modular Gold Series dust collector was engineered to solve tough dust problems with a minimal footprint.
-Individual modules accommodate airflows up to 5,000 CFM each, providing a near-limitless variety of configurations that can be delivered in days instead of weeks.
-All GS collectors feature heavy-duty carbon steel construction and thermal cured powder coatings for unparalleled strength and durability.
+The modular Gold Series X-Flo dust collector (GSX) was engineered to solve tough dust problems with a minimal footprint.
+It captures dangerous airborne metal dusts before they can be inhaled by operators or build up on shop surfaces.
+Camfil experts will work with you to understand your specific application requirements.
+Individual modules accommodate airflows up to 6,000 CFM each, providing a near-limitless variety of configurations that can be delivered in days instead of weeks.
+All GSX collectors feature heavy-duty carbon steel construction and thermal cured powder coatings for unparalleled strength and durability

 It's crucial to gather the proper information when configuring a dust collector for thermal spray applications.
 There are many different types of processes and material coatings that will all react differently inside the dust collector.
 Camfil APC experts are familiar with design considerations like airflow, negative pressure, loading, emission, air-to-cloth ratio, and filtration required to solve the toughest dust problems.
 Thermal spray applications are generally sized at a conservative air-to-cloth (A/C) ratio with HemiPleat® fire retardant cartridges.